sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 **Note:** this profile uses a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([[?OAuth2.Browser-Based-Apps]] and [[RFC8252]]) instead, as it allows for better provisioning of specific security considerations specific to the different client types.
 The NL GOV Assurance profile for OAuth 2.0 identifies the following client types types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.

 The following design considerations apply to all Client types:
+- Clients MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the Token Endpoint.
 - Clients SHOULD restrict its Client-Side script (e.g. JavaScript) execution to a set of statically hosted scripts via a "Content Security Policy ([[CSP]])".
 - Clients SHOULD use "Subresource Integrity ([[SRI]])" to verify that any dependencies they include (e.g. via a Content Delivery Network) are not unexpectedly manipulated.